Mental Health Insurance

 Insurance benefits for mental health services have changed a lot in recent years.
 These changes are consistent with the nationwide trend to control the expense of health care.
-It is important to understand your mental health care coverage so that you can be an active advocate for your child's needs within the guidelines of your particular plan.
-Here are some useful questions to ask when evaluating the mental health benefits of an insurance plan or HMO:
+It is important to understand your mental health care coverage so that you can be an active advocate for your child's needs within the guidelines of your particular insurance plan.
+Here are some useful questions to ask when evaluating the mental health benefits of an insurance plan or health maintenance organization (HMO):

-- Do I have to get a referral from my child's primary care physician or employee assistance program to receive mental health services?
+- Do I have to get a referral from my child's primary care physician, pediatrician, or employee assistance program to receive mental health services?

-- Is there a "preferred list of providers" or "network" that you must see?
+- Is there a "preferred list of providers" (doctors or therapists) or "network" that you must see?
 Are child psychiatrists included?
 What happens if I want my child to see someone outside the network?

 - Is there an annual deductible that I pay before the plan pays?
 What will I actually pay for services?
-What services are paid for by the plan: office visits, medication, respite care, day hospital, inpatient?
+What services are paid for by the plan: therapy, office visits, medication visits, respite care, intensive outpatient programs, day hospital, inpatient?

-- Are there limits on the number of visits?
+- Are there limits on the number of visits per year?
 Will my provider have to send reports to the managed care company?

 - What can I do if I am unhappy with either the provider of the care or the recommendations of the "utilization review" process?

 - What hospitals can be used under the plan?